carlosmaniero/pygamii/docs/tutorial/actions.md

 Actions are a Thread based class.
-This is started by the Scene and all actions have the scene atribute.
+All actions have the scene atribute when an action added to scene using the `Scene.add_action` the `Action.on_created` is called.

 ## Standard Actions: